ITINE app

 • Buy palace tickets online the night before (saves 20-30 min in queues)

-• Check bus 434 timetable at scotturb.com — first bus ~9:15am from Sintra station
+• Check bus 434 timetable at the Carris Metropolitana website — first bus ~9:15am from Sintra station

 • Wear comfortable walking shoes (cobblestones + steep forest paths)